-Is Sanjay Dutt Okay?- Fans Express Concern About His Health On Neetu Kapoor's Pic With Him & Rishi
+Is Sanjay Dutt Okay?
+Fans Express Concern About His Health On Neetu Kapoor's Pic With Him & Rishi

 Later, Neetu Kapoor took to her Instagram page to share glimpses from the fun-filled get-together and captioned the snap, "Feels great when friends come over to just say how much they love you, how much they missed you."

-While fans were happy to see the trio in a frame, there were a section of netizens who appeared concerned about Sanjay Dutt's health.
+While fans were happy to see the trio in a frame, there was a section of netizens who appeared concerned about Sanjay Dutt's health.
 What prompted such concern is that in one of the pictures shared by Neetu, Dutt has his eyes closed.

 A netizen wrote, "What happened to Sanju baba?"
 "But Sanju sir looks very weak...
 Is he okay?" read another comment.
 Another user posted, "Sanju looks so old."

-Talking about films, Sanjay Dutt will be next seen in Ashutosh Gowariker's historical film 'Panipat' where he essays the role of the main antagonist Ahmad Shah Abdali.
-Earlier while sharing his character poster from the film, the actor tweeted, "It was a wonderful experience to play such a strong & fierce character in #Panipat.
+Talking about films, Sanjay Dutt will next be seen in Ashutosh Gowariker's historical film 'Panipat' where he essays the role of the main antagonist, Ahmad Shah Abdali.
+Earlier, while sharing his character poster from the film, the actor had tweeted, "It was a wonderful experience to play such a strong & fierce character in #Panipat.
 See you all in the cinemas on 6th Dec."

-Speaking about casting Sanjay Dutt in the film, director Ashutosh Gowariker earlier shared, "I don't look at success and failure through a magnifying glass because my previous film has also not been so successful.
+Speaking about casting Sanjay Dutt in the film, director Ashutosh Gowariker had earlier shared, "I don't look at success and failure through a magnifying glass because my previous film has also not been so successful.
 I feel that's success because I made the film that I wanted to achieve and for me getting that from an idea to the final screen defines success."

 Panipat: Ex-Afghan Ambassador To India Tells Sanjay Dutt To Keep Indo-Afghan Ties In Mind